 Eligible subjects must meet the following inclusion criteria:

-o Histologically confirmed recurrent, locally advanced unresectable or metastatic adenocarcinoma of the pancreas who have progressed after front line chemotherapy regimen (at least one regimen), OR
+o Histologically confirmed recurrent, locally advanced unresectable or metastatic adenocarcinoma of the pancreas who have progressed after or were intolerant of front line chemotherapy regimen (at least one regimen), OR

 - Tumor sections must stain >= 20% positive for NPC-1C antibody/antigen target as determined by the Department of Pathology at the respective institution or a central laboratory (Duke University Medical Center).